Military Ship Prefixes for the United States Navy

 The prefix USRC stood for “United States Revenue Cutter” until 1915 when Revenue Cutter Service was transformed into the United States Coast Guard, and the prefix “USCGC” was initiated, standing for “the United States Coast Guard Cutter.”
 For a time the USCG also used the prefix USCGD for “United States Coast Guard Destroyer” – these destroyers were used in the 1920s (during the “prohibition era”), having been transferred from the Navy to the Coast Guard to help chase down “rum runners.”

-The United States Lighthouse Service had used USLHT for “United States Lighthouse Tender” prior to be merged into the US Coast Guard.
+The United States Lighthouse Service had used USLHT for “United States Lighthouse Tender” prior to being merged into the US Coast Guard.

 “United States Ship” applies to a ship only while she is in commission – the ship does not receive the USS prefix until it is commissioned – so prior to that, the ship is referred to as a Pre-Commissioning Unit, with the prefix PCU.
 As an example, CVN-80 (Enterprise) is scheduled to begin active construction around 2018 – at which time she would be referred to as PCU Enterprise until she is commissioned sometime in 2027.